 Public Health Advocacy*

-The Public Health Advocacy certificate program develops students’ abilities to translate research into practice, use evidence to inform public health policy, shift social norms and attitudes, and improve public health.
-The coursework engages students deeply with core theories and skills in public health advocacy, and to augment these with an understanding of how to apply these in a variety of policy and geographic settings.
+Certificate program coursework will allow students to engage deeply with core theories and skills in public health advocacy, and to augment these with an understanding of how to apply these in a variety of policy and geographic settings.
 The certificate program will complement students’ options for training in public health policy making with theoretical and practical insights into the role of advocacy in this process.

 To learn more, please visit the Public Health Advocacy Certificate Overview.